AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 ---|---|---
 genome|Yes|Path ending with prefix of genome index files (will be passed to hisat's `-x` option; see more in [reference manual](http://daehwankimlab.github.io/hisat2/manual/#:~:text=number%3E%7D%20%5B%2DS%20%3Chit%3E%5D-,Main%20arguments,-%2Dx%20%3Chisat2%2Didx)) known_splice|Yes|Path to known-splice file (will be passed to hisat's `--known-splicesite-infile` option). cpus|No|int > 0.
-Number of tasks to run simultaneously for deduplication step.
+Number of tasks to run simultaneously for alignment step.
 If not set, the "global" value will be used. hisat_threads|No|int > 0.
 How many threads hisat will use **for every** simultaneously-run task.
 (Value to pass to hisat's `-p` option).
-Default 1.
+Default is 1.

 #### contacts stage subconfig: